George Deukmejian: Post-governorship

 Deukmejian was a partner in the law firm of Sidley & Austin from 1991 until 2000 when he retired.
 He reentered public life by serving on special committees, including one to reform the California penal system, and a charter-reform committee in his hometown of Long Beach.
 He oversaw a revamping of the UCLA Willed Body Program after a scandal involving the sale of human body parts donated for science.
 In 2013, a courthouse in Long Beach was named in his honor.
 Deukmejian received an honorary doctor of laws degree from California State University, Long Beach, in 2008, because of his support for education, state law, and Long Beach.
 In 2015, he was given the Key to the City of Long Beach.

 Death

-Deukmejian resided in the Belmont Park neighborhood of Long Beach for over 51 years.
-He died of natural causes at his home on May 8, 2018, at the age of 89.
+Deukmejian died of natural causes at his home on May 8, 2018, at the age of 89.
 California Governor Jerry Brown said on Twitter: "George Deukmejian was a popular governor and made friends across the political aisle.
 Anne and I join all Californians in expressing our deepest condolences to his family and friends".
+He resided in the Belmont Park neighborhood of Long Beach for over 51 years.
+Throughout his adult life, he was a member of All Saints Episcopal Church in Long Beach.